sneha0342/sneha0342/README.md

 - Hi there, I’m Sneha Goyal! 👋

--🎓 Final-Year BTech Student in Artificial Intelligence and Machine Learning
+-🎓  BTech Student in Artificial Intelligence and Machine Learning

 -📍 Vivekananda Institute of Professional Studies - Technical Campus